 Patients who suffer a hematological relapse of B-precursor ALL during their follow-up period (at least three months after completion of treatment) will have the possibility for re-treatment.

-1. Morphologic evidence of B-precursor ALL (pro B-, pre B-, common ALL) with > 25% blasts in bone marrow (M3) at study enrollment.
+1. Morphologic and immunophenotypic evidence of B-precursor ALL (pro B-, pre B-, common ALL) with > 25% blasts in bone marrow (M3) at study enrollment.

 2. Age < 18 years at enrollment [only children age 2-17 will be enrolled prior to the identification of the recommended Phase II dose].

 3. Relapsed/refractory disease: Second or later bone marrow relapse, Any marrow relapse after allogeneic HSCT, or Refractory to other treatments: